smallwat3r/smallcat/README.md

 A 26-key split keyboard, still featuring the purr-fect code reviewer, my cat, Lila.

-This repo contains gerber files, Kicad files, my keymap, and a version of the QMK and Vial-QMK firmware for the Smallcat.
+This repo contains gerber files, Kicad files, my keymap, and links to a QMK and Vial-QMK firmware version for the Smallcat.

 ![smallcat](./images/smallcat.png)